helmedeiros/TestingBehaviorThroughMocks/README.md

 2. Now ensures that if the exception was thrown by a MailSender our AuctionCloser still works the same way.

 3. Now, take any of the previous tests and make the mock throw an Exception instead of IllegalStateException.
+Now run the test.
+What happens?
+Does it make sense?